brechtbilliet/brechtbilliet.github.io/_posts/2017-07-25-Creating-reactive-calendar-in-angular4.md

 If you don't know the difference between smart and dumb components, [read this first](http://blog.brecht.io/components-demystified/#smart-vs-dumb-components).

-### Installing the project locally
+### Installing the Project Locally
-First of all, we have to clone the project locally, and checkout the **initial** branch.
+First of all, we have to clone the project locally and check out the **initial** branch.
 This branch already contains all the uninteresting parts that don't have anything to do with this article.

 In the terminal, we have to go to the folder where we want to install the project and run the following commands: